-Note: Conviction of certain crimes may prevent completion of the clinical course requirements of the program and may prevent future licensure and employment in health care.
+Note: Conviction of certain crimes may prevent completion of the clinical course requirements of the program and may prevent future licensure and employment in the healthcare field.
 A criminal record check is required prior to any clinical training experience or clinical field trips.
-Students with criminal records are required to meet with the associate dean of allied health to determine if the criminal history would prevent access to a health-care facility.
+Students with criminal records are required to meet with the dean of allied health to determine if the criminal history would prevent access to a healthcare facility.